ensisoft/detonator/README.md

 involving the source tree of the engine, the source tree of the game, the runtime assets provided with the engine and the runtime assets that are part of the game and this will involve several build and packaging steps.

-!
-The expectation is that the game and the engine evolve in a lockstep and therefore both are part of the same code repository.
-This is easiest way to manage the engine/game dependency.

-!
-Currently only C++ based games are supported.
-The game will be built into a shared library (.so or .dll) and will contain all the relevant code (the game play code, graphics, audio etc).
-A launcher application (GameMain) can then be used to launch the game.
-The launcher application will:
+Currently only Lua based games are supported.
+There's a provided game engine that is be built into a shared library and which contains all the relevant functionality for running a game.
+That is it will take care of rendering the scene, ticking the physics engine, handling the UI input as well as invoking the Lua scripts in order to run *your* game code.
-  1. Read a config.json file and create window and rendering context for your game
-  2. Load the game library
-  3. Create an instance of game::App object by calling the entry point in the game lib
-  4. Enter a game loop and invoke virtual functions on the game::App object in order to:
-     1. Update the game
-     2. Tick the game
-     3. Render the game
-     4. Handle input events (mouse, keyboard)
-     5. Handle platform events (rendering surface resized etc.)
-     6. Handle application requests
+It's possible to also not use this provided engine but write a completely different engine.
+The interface to implement is the "App" interface in engine/main/interface.h.

 From source code to a running game:
 1. Build the whole project as outlined in the **Build Instructions** previously.
-(Or at minimum build the Editor, EditorGameHost, GameMain and *your* game library, if you know what you're doing).
    You will also need to *install* the build targets.
-Installing not only copies the binaries into the right place but also copies other assets such as GLSL shader files and this is very important.
+Installing not only copies the binaries into the right place but also copies other assets such as GLSL shader files.
+Without the install step things will not work correctly!
 2. After building launch the Editor from the editor/dist folder.
 3. *In the Editor:* Open your game's workspace folder.
 This is the folder that contains the workspace.json and content.json files.
    In GameStudio this is essentially your "project" (It's simply a folder with those two specific files in it).